ChenggongWang/Radiative_Response_with_Radiative_Kernel/README.md

 # Radiative_Response_with_Radiative_Kernel

-Use the radiative kernel ([Soden et al. 2008](https://doi.org/10.1175/2007JCLI2110.1)) to diagnose the TOA raditive response $dR_i$  due to change in  climate variables i: temperature (ta and ts), water vapor (wv), albedo and cloud.
+Use the radiative kernel ([Soden et al. 2008](https://doi.org/10.1175/2007JCLI2110.1)) to diagnose the TOA radiative response $dR_i$  due to change in  climate variables i: temperature (ta and ts), water vapor (wv), albedo and cloud.

 Then we can compute the climate feedbacks: